-Within thirty (30) days of a member's receipt of a finalized evaluation with which the member disagrees, the member has the right to respond in writing.
+An employee who disagrees with any written performance evaluation may, within thirty (30) calendar days of discussing the evaluation with the raters and prior to the finalization of that evaluation, make a written rebuttal.
 The responses can reflect a "no comment" or a detailed account of the matter as viewed by the member.
 Such responses shall, in all cases, be considered a permanent part of the evaluation.

-D. A member, other than nonpermanent, not satisfied with his/her performance evaluation may request his/her evaluation be reviewed by the Division Director for Department of Public Safety members, or reviewed by the appropriate Airport Manager for Department of Transportation and Public Facilities members.
+D. A member, other than nonpermanent, not satisfied with his/her performance evaluation may request his/her evaluation be reviewed by the Division Director.
 Any decision reached by the Reviewer shall be the sole remedy, except that procedural discrepancies and alleged arbitrary or capricious actions shall be grievable/arbitrable.